Kieron van Wyk

-Kieron van Wyk (born January 15, 2002) is a South African professional golfer.
+Kieron van Wyk (born 15 January 2002) is a South African professional golfer.
 He played collegiately at the College of Charleston, where he became the first three-time CAA Player of the Year in history, and the first Black player to win the CAA Individual Championship in 2022.

 Early life

-Kieron van Wyk was born on January 15, 2002, in Ruimsig, South Africa and attended Curro Aurora High School.
+Van Wyk was born on 15 January 2002, in Ruimsig, South Africa and attended Curro Aurora High School.
 As a freshman he helped lead the school's golf team to a South African High School Championship in 2018.

 Amateur career

 After back-to-back runner up finishes in South African Stroke Play and the African Amateur Championships, van Wyk was invited to represent South Africa at the 2021 Spirit International.
 He, along with captain and teammate Christo Lamprecht, led South Africa to finish eighth overall and fifth in the men's event.

 Van Wyk enrolled at the College of Charleston and started playing with he Charleston Cougars golf team, where as a freshman in 2022 he recorded one of the best seasons in program history.
-He won his first collegiate tournament, the Schenkel Invitational, on March 20, 2022, after posting a career-best round of 66 on the first day of play.
-On April 26, 2022, van Wyk won the CAA Championship by shooting 13 under par, tying the conference's tournament record.
+He won his first collegiate tournament, the Schenkel Invitational, on 20 March 2022, after posting a career-best round of 66 on the first day of play.
+On 26 April 2022, van Wyk won the CAA Championship by shooting 13 under par, tying the conference's tournament record.
 He became the first Black player to ever win the CAA Championship, and was named CAA Player of the Year at the conclusion of the season.
 His top-5 finish at the NCAA Regional in Palm Springs, Florida allowed the Cougars to advance to the NCAA Championship for the first time since 2001.
 After the season van Wyk was presented with the inaugural Adrian Stills Award for the Black College Golfer of the Year.

-On June 14, 2023, van Wyk won the Harry Oppenheimer Trophy at the Maccauvlei Golf Club in Vereeniging, South Africa.
-On October 11, 2023, van Wyk won the Bank of Tennessee Intercollegiate Invitational in Jonesborough, Tennessee.
+On 14 June 2023, van Wyk won the Harry Oppenheimer Trophy at the Maccauvlei Golf Club in Vereeniging, South Africa.
+On 11 October 2023, van Wyk won the Bank of Tennessee Intercollegiate Invitational in Jonesborough, Tennessee.
 He was named CAA Player of the Year for the second year in a row, and finished tied for 48th individually at the NCAA Regional in Salem, South Carolina.